 activities, it contributes to the public good and yields outcomes of public and intellectual value.

-The University recognizes that Engaged Public Research may be included in a department's tenure and
+The University recognizes that Engaged Public Research may be included in a department's

 promotion policy if a department so chooses.
 If included in a department's policy, this scholarly

 activity should involve a partnership with the public and/or private sector that enriches